DAY 1: CUSCO – PATABAMBA – HUCHUY QOSQO

 MAY I CHANGE THE DEPARTURE DATE AFTER THE TICKETS HAVE BEEN BOUGHT?

-Unfortunately the answer is No. Once the tickets have been bought, the government does not permit any changes, so we can’t change any departure dates.
+Yes, but with some restrictions.
+Once the tickets for Machu Picchu have been bought, the government does not permit any changes, so we can’t change any departure dates.
 Tickets are not transferable nor refundable.
-With alternative treks we may be able to change dates for a fee depending on what has been already purchased.
 Please contact the office as soon as possible if you need to change your date.
 If you cancel your Huchuy Qosqo Trek to Machu Picchu, the deposit is not refundable at all!

 DO I NEED MY ORIGINAL PASSPORT ON HUCHUY QOSQO TREK TO MACHU PICCHU?